Reggio Emilia Approach®️

-The Reggio Emilia Approach®️ – an inquiry-based learning approach – values the belief that children are strong, competent and capable citizens who are full of wonder and curiosity to learn.
+The Reggio Emilia Approach®️ – an inquiry-based learning approach – values the belief that children are strong, competent, and capable citizens full of wonder and curiosity to learn.
 It believes that children have a natural drive that makes them want to understand and know about the world around them and how this world relates to them.
-Every child brings with them deep curiosity and potential and this innate curiosity drives their interest to understand their world and their place within it.
-Children are believed to be capable of constructing their own methods of researching and learning using everything from play to a variety of other hands-on-learning experiences.
+Every child brings with them deep curiosity and potential, and this innate curiosity drives their interest in understanding their world and their place within it.
+Children are believed to be capable of constructing their research methods and learning using everything from play to various hands-on learning experiences.

 To understand the Reggio Emilia Approach®️, let’s visit the fundamental principles of this approach: